 My work is in the area of computer security and cryptography, and you can find more information by following the "Research" link to the left.
 I'm completely committed to leading the Department of Computer Science, and strongly feel that keeping active and current in my own research is an important part of this - if you'd like to chat about my research or about computer security (or computer science) in general, please feel free to contact me!

-I am teaching CSC 580 (Cryptography and Security in Computing) in Spring 2014 – more information about this class is on the class web page.
+I am teaching CSC 100 (The Beauty and Joy of Computing) in Fall 2014 – more information about this class is on the class web page.

 About Computer Science